 Most houses in New Southgate are freehold and not leasehold.
 In this scenario it’s worth having a local solicitor who is familiar with the area who can assist with the conveyancing process.
 We note that you are purchasing in New Southgate so you should seriously consider shopping around for a New Southgate conveyancing practitioner and check that they are used to advising on leasehold houses.
 As a matter of priority you will need to check the unexpired lease term.
 As a leaseholder you will not be at liberty to do whatever you want to the property.
 The lease will likely included provisions for example obtaining the freeholder’sconsent to carry out alterations.
 It may be necessary to pay a service charge towards the maintenance of the estate where the house is located on an estate.
 Your solicitor should appraise you on the various issues.

 I have tried to negotiate informally with with my landlord for a lease extension without any joy.
 Can the Leasehold Valuation Tribunal decide on such matters?
 Can you recommend a New Southgate conveyancing firm to act on my behalf?

 if there is a absentee freeholder or if there is disagreement about what the lease extension should cost, under the relevant statutes you can apply to the First-tier Tribunal (Property Chamber) to calculate the price.

-An example of a Freehold Enfranchisement decision for a New Southgate flat is 23 Beaconsfield Road in July 2013.
+An example of a Freehold Enfranchisement decision for a New Southgate residence is 23 Beaconsfield Road in July 2013.
 The Tribunals decided that the amount payable was £31,203 for the freehold.
-This case was in relation to 2 flats.
-The unexpired residue of the current lease was 70.31 years.
+This case related to 2 flats.
+The number of years remaining on the existing lease(s) was 70.31 years.